 Family Game Night

-I’m a big fan of game nights, especially when there’s pizza involved.
+I’m a big fan of family game nights (I think they’re essential for family bonding), especially when there’s pizza involved.
 This is a perfect opportunity to spend quality time with your dad and play games.
 See if you can find out what games he might have enjoyed playing as a kid or games he played with you as a kid.

 Family Movie Night